Alex5160d/N-Body-problem-CUDA/README.md

 ### What is it?

 It is a little project to better understand what optimizations can be done in gpu programming.
 Maybe it can help you, maybe not.
-This project comes as a synthesis of what I've learned from the NVIDIA documentation, and especially this: [N-Body problem using CUDA] [1].
+This project comes as a synthesis of what I've learned from the NVIDIA documentation, and especially this: [N-Body problem using CUDA](http://docs.nvidia.com/cuda/samples/5_Simulations/nbody/doc/nbody_gems3_ch31.pdf).

 ### What's to be done?